jesperschmidthansen/molsim/docs/README.md

 must be on the form
 <pre><code>
 [ section ]
-; Comment
+; <Comment>
 0 atom-index atom-index ...
 0
 0 atom-index atom-index ...
 0
 0 atom-index atom-index ...
 0
 ...
 </code></pre>
-Notice in order atom-index starts from zero.
+Notice in order atom-index starts from zero for compatibility with other simulation tools.
+NOTE:
+This choice of indexing may change in the future.

 Example for butane is listed below.
 </p>